Irish Soda Bread

 If your dough seems really dry, add more buttermilk, a little at a time, until it gathers into a big, sticky ball.

-Clean your hands and transfer the dough to a baking sheet.
+Wash your hands, then transfer the dough to a baking sheet.

 Then dust your hands with flour and pat the dough into a circle that’s about 1 1/2-inches thick.